jgphilpott/asmtut/README.md

 # Step Two

 Now it's time to generate some output.
 Do do this let's start by making our first instruction to set the value of `R7` (the system call) to `#4`.
-This indicates that we want to ‘write’.
+This indicates that we want to 'write'.

-Next let's load (`LDR`) our message into register one (`R1`) and make it equal to the variable name ‘hello’.
+Next let's load (`LDR`) our message into register one (`R1`) and make it equal to the variable name 'hello'.
 Unfortunately it's not sufficient to merely load our message we must also declare the length of this message.
-So to do that lets set the value of `R2` to `#13` and end this block of code using the software interrupt.
+So to do that let's set the value of `R2` to `#13` and end this block of code using the software interrupt.

-Not done quite yet, we also need to exit the program (just like we did in step one) and define the value of ‘hello’ in our data section.
-At the bottom of the file add the `.data` section and set the value of ‘hello’ to the ASCII string `“Hello World!\n”`.
+Not done quite yet, we also need to exit the program (just like we did in step one) and define the value of 'hello' in our data section.
+At the bottom of the file add the `.data` section and set the value of 'hello' to the ASCII string `"Hello World!\n"`.
 The final product should look similar to the code below.

 ```
 .text